Since the start of 2017, masses of changes happended across all social media platforms known to man, woman and beast!

-So many changes that we thought we would compile a blog of the main ‘tweaks’ that businesses need to know about on the five leading social media platforms.
+We thought we would compile a blog of the main ‘tweaks’ that businesses need to know about on the five leading social media platforms.

 Facebook reactions became a year old.

-And with it was a shake up of their ‘reach status’.
+And with it came a shake up of their ‘reach status’.
 Not all ‘reactions’ are treated equally which we covered in a previous blog.
 So businesses need to work on their updates to encourage their audience to react in different ways to the usual thumbs up.

 Messenger Day & Facebook Stories

 On the dark web (private social media sites) Messenger Day, and on the original platform, Facebook Stories were rolled out.
 This is Facebook taking the next step towards mimicking Snapchat and target that audience back to their social media platforms.
 While currently only linked to personal Facebook profiles, the word on the street is that adverts from businesses will start to show here.
 And don’t seem surprised if eventually, businesses get in on the action by uploading their own ‘stories’.